GENIVI/rvi_core/doc/rvi_security.md

-# SETTING UP NODE AUTHENTICATION AND AUTHPRIZATION
+## SETTING UP NODE AUTHENTICATION AND AUTHORIZATION

 This document describes the process of setting up root keys, device keys, and certificates.